cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

-A much easier way to observe the flow is in the `CDAP UI: <http://localhost:9999>`__ it shows a `visualization of the flow, <http://localhost:9999/ns/default/apps/Wise/programs/flows/WiseFlow/runs>`__ annotated with its real time metrics:
+A much easier way to observe the flow is in the `CDAP UI: <http://localhost:9999>`__ it shows a `visualization of the flow, <http://localhost:9999/ns/default/apps/Wise/programs/flows/WiseFlow/runs>`__ annotated with its real-time metrics:

 .. image:: ../_images/quickstart/wise-flow1.png
    :width: 600px

 In this screenshot, we see that the stream has about thirty thousand events and all of them have been processed by both flowlets.
-You can watch these metrics update in real time by repeating the injection of events into the stream:
+You can watch these metrics update in real-time by repeating the injection of events into the stream:

 .. container:: highlight